paulhhowells/texture-engine/README.md

 texture-engine
 ==============

-Dynamically create textures using Javascript and Canvas
+experiments in dynamic creation of textures using Javascript and Canvas